bcgov/moh-plr-fhir/input/pagecontent/index.md

 ### Facilities

 A Facility is an identified, named place, piece of equipment, or amenity of interest to BC Health which is physical (e.g. a building or vehicle).
 It can be a a particular place or position which may be physically/spatially related.
-Facilities have names, and may have other communication mechanisms: mailing addresses, telephone numbers, etc.  As well, multiple organizations or individual providers can be related to a facility.
+Facilities have names, and may have other communication mechanisms: mailing addresses, telephone numbers, etc.  As well, multiple organizations can be related to a facility.

 A Facility is a unique civic address in BC and may be: